aalbagarcia/p91_challenge/README.md

   we need to replace it with proper variables or scripts.
 Probably, using ansible will help us to solve this.
 - [ ] Do not use the `:latest` docker image tag in the `docker-compose-production.yml` file.
 Use proper image tags set during the deployment stage in Jenkins
+- [ ] The ssh deployment does not check that the containers are correctly deployed.
+That would cause problems like seeing jenkins builds in green status but the containers not being deployed